 What exactly is indoor air quality?
 According to the Environmental Protection Agency, it refers to the air quality within and around buildings and structures, especially as it relates to the health and comfort of building occupants.
 Understanding and controlling common pollutants indoors can help reduce your risk of indoor health concerns.

-In other words, indoor air quality directly affects the health and well-being of you and your family—and not just those with seasonal allergies or other respiratory issues.
-And, as mentioned above, air quality plays a huge role in comfort as well, so knowing the air you breathe is clean, free of pollutants, and moisture, can provide peace of mind and keep you healthy.
+In other words, indoor air quality directly affects the health and well-being of you and your family — and not just those with seasonal allergies or other respiratory issues.
+As mentioned above, air quality plays a huge role in comfort as well, so knowing the air you breathe is clean, free of pollutants, and moisture, can provide peace of mind and keep you healthy.

 The Indoor Air Quality industry for HVAC systems is ever evolving and has gained more focused attention since the emergence of COVID and the need for proper ventilation and air circulation.